build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 The interaction from backend to frontend will be handled through specific states called [Dialog Action](https://docs.aws.amazon.com/lex/latest/dg/API_runtime_DialogAction.html).
 It refers to the next action that the bot must perform in its interaction with the user.
 Possible values are:

 - **ConfirmIntent** - The next action is asking the user if the intent is complete and ready to be fulfilled.
 This is a yes/no question such as "Place the order?"
-- **Close** - Indicates that the there will not be a response from the user.
+- **Close** - Indicates there will not be a response from the user.
 For example, the statement "Your order has been placed" does not require a response.
 - **Delegate** - The next action is determined by Amazon Lex.
 - **ElicitIntent** - The next action is to determine the intent that the user wants to fulfill.
 - **ElicitSlot** - The next action is to elicit a slot value from the user.